dashpay/platform/packages/dashmate/README.md

 ### Reindex dashcore chain data

-The `reindex` command rebuilds the blockchain index using the downloaded block data.
+The `core reindex` command rebuilds the blockchain index using the downloaded block data.
 It modifies the configuration to start the core container in `reindex=1` mode, waits until it completes a full resync, and returns it to normal mode.

 The process is displays interactive progress and can be interrupted at any time, but you cannot start your configuration until the resync is fully complete.

-The `reindex` command works for regular and local configurations.
+The `core reindex` command works for regular and local configurations.

 ```
 USAGE
   $ dashmate core reindex [-v] [--config <value>]

 FLAGS
   -v, --verbose     use verbose mode for output
   --config=<value>  configuration name to use
-DESCRIPTION
-  Reindex Core
-  Reindex Core data
 ```

 ### Full node